Skip to content

 Hospital Clínic Universitary Hospital (Ibiza) and Hospital Can Misses (the main public hospital, ~15 minutes from Ibiza Town center) are crowded with tourists and locals.
 Emergency rooms often mean 3–6 hour waits, dehydration worsens during that time, and you'll miss your vacation entirely.

 OnCall doctors come to you.
-Arrive at your hotel or apartment within 1–2 hours, conduct a quick history, check hydration status, and administer IV fluids and medications on-site.
-Cost: €150 flat.
+Arrive at your hotel or apartment within 1–2 hours, conduct a quick history, check hydration status, prescribe medications on-site, and refer you for IV rehydration if your dehydration is severe.
+Cost: price set by each doctor (shown before booking).
 No hidden fees.

 Real Care in Ibiza